anchit-nishant/ResumeQnA/README.md

 python register_agent.py register
 ```

-**Without User Identity (Service Account)**
+**With Service Account Identity**
-Use this if the agent only needs to access resources that have been explicitly shared with its service account email.
+Use this if the agent only needs to access resources explicitly shared with its service account.
 ```bash
 python register_agent.py register --no-auth
 ```

 ### List Registered Agents

-To see all agents currently registered in your Agentspace app and find their numeric IDs:
+To see all agents registered in your Agentspace app and find their numeric IDs:

 ```bash
 python register_agent.py list